rossw42/keyboard_stuff/scripts/README.md

 # Split keyboard (like Corne, Sweep, etc.)
 python keyboard_case_workflow.py split path/to/keyboard.step --kicad-pcb path/to/keyboard.kicad_pcb

+# Unify a single half into a complete keyboard (NEW!)
+python keyboard_case_workflow.py unify path/to/keyboard_left.step --gap 15 --splay 5
 ```

 That's it!
 The script will generate everything you need.